harnen/p2p-service-discovery/doc/specs.md

 In this document we describe the design of the new topics system designed for Discv5.
 The design has been based in the requirements described in [this document](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md), along with the requirements defined [here](requirements.md).

+The wire protocol used in Discv5 is detailed in the following [document](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md).

 In the following we describe the specification of this new Topic or Service Discovery by describing the terms and the different mechanisms used in the protocol: Topic Table, Topic Advertisement and Topic Search.

 ## Terms